meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

     - Add filter rules by navigating to the `Attribute Mapping`, then go to `Source Object Scope` and select `Add scoping filter`.
 This applies for both groups and users.
     ![assets/aad_provisioning_scim/scim_source_object_scope.png](assets/aad_provisioning_scim/scim_source_object_scope.png)

-5. Disable user deletion.
-This step is required, because meshStack does not yet support user deletion.
-Go to "Provisioning" -> "Mappings" and then choose the settings for users.
-Untick the checkbox for "Deletion".
-6. In the Mapping for Users make sure that you have the mappings configured as described in the [user mappings table](#user-mappings-table) and remove all other mappings.
+5. In the Mapping for Users make sure that you have the mappings configured as described in the [user mappings table](#user-mappings-table) and remove all other mappings.
 Note that the externalId attribute should be mapped to the AAD Attribute that is used as the euid in meshStack.
-7. Start the provisioning process and regularly monitor the provisioning logs.
+6. Start the provisioning process and regularly monitor the provisioning logs.

 ### User Mappings Table